Katherine Jones RA

 Royal Academician Katherine Jones’ practice encompasses a wide range of contemporary and traditional printmaking techniques as well as watercolour and oil painting.
 Her limited edition and unique works are characterised by a particular luminosity whether it be generated by sunlight hitting water or the artificial glow from within a glasshouse.

-This unframed limited edition print is part of our March 2014 exhibition ‘Drop Shadows’ at Sims Reed Gallery, London.
-This new body of work explores the power of light and subtly transformative processes within the natural world.
+This unframed limited edition print explores the power of light and subtly transformative processes within the natural world.
 Much of Katherine’s recent imagery takes inspiration from the minutia of flowers and leaves, in particular the way in which their appearance can relate to human faces.
-This emotively titled work was printed in several colours from a board plate, built up by the artist with areas of sandy texture.
+This emotively titled work is printed in several colours with areas of sandy texture.

 Collagraph and block-print, 85 × 74cm, edition of 25